To use a tarp or a tent? That is the question.

 - The biggest disadvantage of a fully customizable item like a tarp is that they require a considerable amount of know-how and skill to set up.
 It’s a pretty steep learning curve, too.
 These configurations can take a lot of time to learn.
 You have to know your knots, for one thing.
 You also have to remember which configuration works well with your environment.

 - A fast set-up requires both experience and consistent practice.
-There are quite a lot of dos and don’ts involved in building tarp shelters, and you might have to look at a diagram or two when you’re starting out.
+There are quite a lot of dos and don’ts involved in building a tarp shelter, and you might have to look at a diagram or two when you’re starting out.
 If you’re a casual camper and are not willing to invest the needed time and energy, tarps may not be the best type of shelter for you.

 - Most tarp configurations are open to the environment.
 While this is great if you really want to experience the outdoors, this also exposes you to things like bugs, low temperatures, and inclement weather.